 Does Shopify Support Crypto Natively?

 Shopify has experimented with crypto integrations, but as of 2026 native support remains limited and region-restricted.
 Most Shopify App Store crypto options require KYC verification and charge per-transaction fees.
-The most flexible, lowest-cost approach is integrating a crypto payment gateway like CryptoGate directly.
+The most flexible, lowest-cost approach is integrating a crypto payment gateway like GriffNode directly.

 What You Need Before You Start